More and more college students and professionals are becoming interested in joining the field of Applied Behavior Analysis.

 5. ABA is a Rewarding Field

 However ABA study candidates choose to apply their skills, they are likely directly impacting individuals who are facing challenges.
 This type of service-oriented position can be advantageous and lead to a good deal of satisfaction.
-Helping individuals, educators, corporations or even other professionals learn about the links between learning and behavior is a way to unlock doors.
+Helping individuals, educators, corporations, or even other professionals learn about the links between learning and behavior is a way to unlock doors.

-How this degree can be applied to a variety of careers is still being determined.
-ABA professionals learn practical methods and treatment programs to help those with behavioral challenges, and the need is both direct and immediate and possibly most rewarding.
+How this degree can be applied to a variety of careers is still being determined—in the future, the need for ABA specialists could potentially expand even more once more advanced research is done on the benefits of ABA.
+Since ABA professionals learn practical methods and treatment programs to help those with behavioral challenges, and the need is both direct and immediate and definitely rewarding.